Elevation: 597 m (1,959 ft)

 The beautiful Creston Valley stretches from the town of Creston, north along the Kootenay Lake East Shore to the village of Crawford Bay.
 Many villages dot Highway 3A along the way: Sirdar, Sanca, Boswell and Gray Creek.

 Tucked into the sunny bench between the Purcell and Selkirk mountain ranges, the Creston Valley is the perfect retreat for outdoor adventurers, foodies, creative souls, lovers of the land and anyone in need of a wholesome home-away-from-home experience.

-The Creston Valley’s unique climate and incomparable geography make it a place where you can feast like royalty on a 10-mile diet, thanks to its rich, diverse agricultural industry and then whet your whistle with locally-produced wine and beer or try a taste of the 2012 World’s Best Pure juice!
+The Creston Valley’s unique climate and incomparable geography make it a place where you can feast like royalty on a 10-mile diet, thanks to its rich, diverse agricultural industry.
+Kootenay Meadows Farm offers the Alpine Cheese Company and then whet your whistle with locally-produced wine and beer or try a taste of the 2012 World’s Best Pure juice!

 Drive throughout this scenic valley and stop in at farms offering gate sales.
 We’re proud of the food we grow and how we grow it.
 So give it a try, stock up on your journey – we’d love to share it with you.
 Complement these natural treats with local wines.
 The Creston Valley boasts three local wineries already and they are growing.
 Then hop over to the Columbia Brewery for a tour and have your picture taken with the Sasquatch.